actano/rplan-couchbase/README.md

 - implements `isHealthy`, that pings the configured bucket
 - implements a mocha test-helper `useMockedCouchbaseInTests` that points the couchbase to a `couchbase.Mock` instance during runtime
+- the following methods are just pass through, because there not async
+   - `disconnect`

 # Usage